aradi/fypp/docs/fypp.rst

 The preprocessor executes the content of each initialization script in the isolated environment via Pythons `exec()` command before processing any input.
 If modules had been also specified via the ``-m`` option, they are imported before the execution of the initialization scripts.
+The module imports, the initialization and the evaluation of the Python expressions during the processing all use the same global scope (as if they were part of one single module).
+Therefore, any globals defined during initialization can be accessed when evaluating Python expressions during input processing.
+Additionally, functions defined during initialization can access global variables defined during the processing, provided the variables have been defined, before the function is invoked.

 Predefined variables and functions